CyberFlameGO/svnpython/Doc/library/functions.rst

    Return an enumerate object. *sequence* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
-The :meth:`!next` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from *start* which defaults to 0) and the corresponding value obtained from iterating over *iterable*.
+The :meth:`next` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from *start* which defaults to 0) and the corresponding value obtained from iterating over *iterable*.
    :func:`enumerate` is useful for obtaining an indexed series: ``(0, seq[0])``,